 For those of you with established telescope setups that are looking to organize your imaging gear and cut down on cables, the Pocket Powerbox will be your new best friend.
 If you’re stubborn about changing your old configuration like I was, I think you’ll be pleasantly surprised at how much easier your life gets when the PBB is involved.

 If you are new to astrophotography with a less involved telescope setup, the Powerbox is likely an un-needed upgrade for now, unless you really have your heart set on an organized rig with the cable management advantages the PPB provides.

 If you want some great examples of the right way to mount the Powerbox device to your telescope, have a look at some of the example images on the Pegasus Astro website.

 I want to thank Pegasus Astro so much for the opportunity to try their products, and for opening my eyes to new tools that enhance my deep sky astrophotography experience.
-If you’re interested in the Pocket Power Box, you can order it from my official partner, Ontario Telescope and Accessories.
+If you’re interested in the Pocket Power Box, you can order it from Ontario Telescope and Accessories.